Whitey Bulger's liquor store

 Rakes was at home cooking dinner for his two young daughters when Bulger and his associate, Stephen Flemmi, showed up unannounced.

 He was aware that Bulger, with his cold, menacing stare, was a local gangster with a penchant for extreme violence.
-Furthermore, during the "meeting", Flemmi reportedly used his infant daughter to drive home the point that they weren't going to take no for an answer.
+Furthermore, during the "meeting", Flemmi reportedly used Rakes' infant daughter to drive home the point that they weren't going to take no for an answer.

-When she put the butt of the gun up to her mouth, Bulger looked across at Rakes and remarked, "It would be a shame if you didn't get to see your children growing up."
+When she put the butt of the gun up to her mouth, Bulger looked across at Rakes and said, "It would be a shame if you didn't get to see your children growing up."

 In the end, the sale went ahead, and ownership of the store was transferred to a Winter Hill Gang associate named Kevin Weeks.
 From that point on, it became known as the South Boston Liquor Mart.

-Following a raid in the early 1990s, it emerged that Whitey's newly acquired liquor store had actually supplied the FBI's Boston office with alcohol for its staff Christmas party.
+Following a raid in the early 1990s, it emerged that Whitey's newly acquired liquor store had supplied the FBI's Boston office with alcohol for its staff Christmas party.

 South Boston Liquor Mart address

-Below, you will find the address and the GPS coordinates for this location.
+The address and the GPS coordinates for this location are as follows:

 GPS coordinates